‘Chop shop’ legislation heads to Board of Supervisors for vote

-A law that would make bike “chop shops” illegal will move to the Board of Supervisors for a vote after winning over two former opponents who now support the ban following the elimination of the police’s role in enforcement.
+A law that would make bike “chop shops” illegal will move to the Board of Supervisors for a vote after winning over two former opponents, who changed their minds now that police won’t be enforcing the law.

-District 3 Supervisor Aaron Peskin and representatives of the San Francisco Bicycle Coalition, who previously opposed the proposal, voiced their support at a committee hearing at which supervisors green-lit the legislation to go to the full Board for approval.
+District 3 Supervisor Aaron Peskin and representatives of the San Francisco Bicycle Coalition, who previously opposed the proposal, voiced their support at a committee hearing during which supervisors greenlit the legislation to go to the full Board for approval on Tuesday, Oct.
+3.

-The San Francisco Bicycle Coalition also spoke in support of prohibiting chop shops now that Public Works crews, not police officers, will be responsible for enforcing it.
+The San Francisco Bicycle Coalition also spoke in support of prohibiting chop shops, now that Public Works crews — not police officers — will be responsible for enforcement.

-“While we were unable to support the legislation in its original form, we are now comfortable to support the legislation as amended,” said Brian Wiedenmeier, executive director of the Bicycle Coalition, citing the amendment that Public Works would enforce the law.
+“While we were unable to support the legislation in its original form, we are now comfortable to support the legislation as amended,” said Brian Wiedenmeier, executive director of the Bicycle Coalition.

 Public Works staff would be responsible for issuing notices and removing the bicycles and parts from the sidewalk.
-The recipient of the notice would have a chance to retrieve the items within 30 days, so long as they can prove ownership.
+The recipient of the notice would have a chance to retrieve the items within 30 days, if they can prove ownership.

-An earlier version of the proposal had been scheduled for a full-board vote back in July, but was pushed back down to committee after Sheehy made major changes.
+An earlier version of the proposal had been scheduled for a full-board vote back in July, but was returned to the committee after Sheehy made major changes.

 In a year, 60 percent of calls about bike theft were fielded by Mission Station, according research presented by Sheehy’s office.